Bill Pay

 Deleting a Template

 Deleting a recurring template stops all future bill generation.
-Bills that have already been created from the template are not deleted — they continue through their normal workflow.
+Previously generated bills are not deleted.

-- Open the template you want to stop.
+- Click the edit icon in the Actions column for the template you want to remove.

 How Generated Bills Work

-When Topkey creates a bill from a recurring template, it follows these rules:
+When Topkey generates a bill from a recurring template:

-- The new bill is created the number of days before the due date that you specified in the template.
+- The bill is created automatically based on the schedule you configured, the set number of days before the due date.

-- Each generated bill is independent — you can edit its amount, line items, or other details without affecting the template or future bills.
+- You can edit a generated bill individually — changing the amount, line items, or other details — without affecting the template or future bills.

 Best Practices

-- Build in review time.
-Set the days-before value to at least 5 so there's a window to catch any discrepancies before the due date.
+- Give yourself review time.
+Set the days-before value to at least 5 so your team has time to check the bill before it comes due.

 Frequently Asked Questions

 Can I change the amount on a generated bill without affecting the template?
 Yes.
-Each bill generated from a template is independent.
-Editing the amount, line items, or any other detail on a generated bill has no effect on the template or on future bills.
+Each generated bill is independent.
+You can edit the amount, line items, or any other detail on a generated bill, and those changes will not carry over to the template or to future bills.